markallisongit/blog/content/posts/2021/connect-mi-with-managedidentity/index.md

 The PowerShell script needs to run on a schedule and must be able to connect to the managed instance securely.
 You would rather not have to manage passwords.

 What's the best way to do this?
-You guessed it, Managed Identity, or Managed Service Principal.
-This post will describe two ways of doing it, one using Azure AD and one using SQL Authentication and Azure Key Vault.
+You guessed it, **Managed Identity**.
+This post will describe two ways of doing it, one using Azure AD with a Managed Identity and one using SQL Authentication and Azure Key Vault using a **Service Principal**.

 ## Pre-Requisites